Lazy-Jedi/Lazy-Jedi/README.md

 * Product Icon
 * Cursor Image
+* Cursor Hotspot
-* Cursor Hotspot (only visible if you have a cursor image)
+  * Only visible if you have a cursor image
 * Company Name
 * Product Name
+* Resources Folder
-* Resources Folder (Your Local Resources Folder on your Computer)
+  * Your Local Resources Folder on your Computer,
+  * You can leave it blank if you do not want to add it
+* Project Folders
-* Project Folders (Editable List and the Folders are only created if you click the "**Create Folders**" button)
+  * Editable List and the Folders are only created if you click the "**Create Folders**" button

 The Company name, Resources Folder and the Folders List is serialized to a .json file on your Machine.<br>
 You can find that file at Application.persistentPath + /Uee/LazyJedi